Relationship Disclosure Document

 LDIC does not purport to provide advice or guidance on your general financial needs or circumstances.
 The account has been opened solely for the purpose of exercising discretionary authority over the portfolios identified in the Investment Management Agreement.

-LDIC Inc. will construct portfolios in the most tax efficient manner possible but we are not tax advisors.
+LDIC Inc. will construct portfolios in the most tax efficient manner possible, however, we are not tax advisors.
 Pension clients may require Actuarial Advice to determine their funding obligations.
 We strongly recommend that you seek advice from these professionals as required.

 What other fees can I expect to pay?